-Mixing and layering ingredients without knowing how they work and interact with one another is a recipe for skin disaster.
+Mixing and layering ingredients without knowing how they work and interact with one another is going to turn out really harmful to your skin.
 They may cancel out each other, rendering them useless.
 Or worse, causing skin dryness and irritation.

-Skincare Ingredients to Avoid Mixing with vitamin C
+Skincare ingredients to avoid mixing with Vitamin C

 Vitamin C with AHAs and BHAs

 Vitamin C, AHAs (glycolic acid), and BHAs (salicylic acid) are acidic in nature.
 Layering them together can lower the skin's pH, making it more acidic.
 When skin pH goes off balance, it becomes a recipe for skin irritation, redness, and peeling.
 To add to this, it is crucial to understand that the right pH balance of the skin helps to maintain barrier functions, which in turn provide healthy and hydrated skin.

 Can you use vitamin C and retinol at the same time?
 The answer is yes, and no.

 It depends on at what time you are using these.
 Both are very potent skincare ingredients for anti-aging.
 They reduce hyperpigmentation and promote collagen production for smoother, hydrated skin.
 These two wonder ingredients fight wrinkles for youthful and glowing skin.

 But mixing these two can create havoc on your skin because -